jbric16/FlameForecast_Project/README.md

 ## Languages, frameworks, platforms, APIs, & other technologies used

-- Python 3 used for processing, modelling and visualisation
+- Python 3 used for processing, modelling and visualization
 - Scikit for feature importance visualisation
 - Deep learning used Keras/tensorflow
 - https://firms.modaps.eosdis.nasa.gov/ for VIIRS fire data